ZarehD/AspNetStatic/Readme.md

    }
    ```

-Now, whenever you start your app, your static pages will be regenerated to reflect any changes you may have made to their source Razor pages (or controller action views).
+Now, whenever you start your app, the static files will be (re-)created from their source Razor pages (or controller action views).

 <br/>